-It is important you see your primary care provider in Barron regularly.
-He or she will help you prevent and detect cancer by reminding you to complete recommended screenings based on your age or any risk factors.
-Regular screenings include:
+It's important you regularly see your primary care provider in Barron.
+They'll help you prevent and detect cancer by reminding you to complete recommended screenings based on your age or any risk factors.

-Colonoscopy — An exam to detect changes or abnormalities in the large intestine/colon and rectum.
-People with an average risk of colon cancer are usually screened at age 50.
+This exam detects changes or abnormalities in the large intestine, or colon, and rectum.
+People with an average risk of colon cancer usually are screened at age 50.
 However, people with an increased risk, such as family history of colon cancer, should consider getting screened sooner.

-Lung — This test is used to detect lung cancer at an early stage, when it's more likely to be cured.
+This test detects lung cancer at an early stage — when it's more likely to be cured.
 The goal of lung screening is to look for signs of lung cancer in otherwise healthy people.